“I would rather bathe in 10,000 scorpions while singing the entire libretto of Rent than live in a tiny house.”

 There are a number of factors that can make insuring tiny homes tricky.

-If your tiny home burns to the ground, or gets stolen, or sideswiped by another vehicle, or half-broken by a windstorm, coverage may only kick in under extremely specific conditions.
-Do you own the land where the vehicle sits?
+If your tiny home burns to the ground, gets stolen, gets sideswiped by another vehicle, or gets half-broken by a windstorm, coverage may only kick in under extremely specific conditions.
+Do you own the land?
 Was it moving at the time?
 Has it been on the highway?
-The answers to all of these questions are the difference between full coverage and the biggest out-of-pocket expense of your life.
+The answers to all these questions are the difference between full coverage and the biggest out-of-pocket expense of your life.

 So although the home may be cheaper, the financial risk—in several ways—is far greater.

 Claim #2: “Live a greener lifestyle”

 “Small homes consume far fewer resources – they take less to construct, less to heat and cool, and they occupy less space.” – Tiny House Blog

 Reality: Efficiency and austerity aren’t the same thing

 Statements like this really baffle me, because they imply greenness is the exclusive domain of tiny homes, when they should be the imperative of all homes of all sizes everywhere.